Free Printable Reward Charts and Behavior Charts

 What are behavior charts and how do they work?

 Behavior charts (otherwise known as reward charts or sticker charts) help children understand that it is more rewarding to behave well than to misbehave.
 Kids initially start behaving well in order to get a sticker on their chart, please their parents and teachers, be praised and complemented and maybe even get a reward for completing their behavior chart.
 Eventually, good behavior starts coming naturally and kids start reaping the benefits.
 They start enjoying their relationship with their parents, they love not being yelled at, getting good grades, improving self esteem, etc. Children will actually set limits for themselves and want to behave well!

 How do behavior charts or reward charts work?

-Each time you stick a sticker on the reward charts you are basically taking the time to stop and praise your child.
-It also makes it clear to the child that he or she is acting in a manner that you appreciate, like and reward.
+Each time you stick a sticker on the reward chart you are basically taking the time to stop and praise your child.
+It also makes it clear to the child that he or she is acting in a manner that you appreciate, like and want to reward.